-Value of trade in goods exported from the UK 2023, by leading commodities
+Value of trade in goods exported from the UK 2024, by leading commodities

 Brexit and EU trade

 At the start of 2021, the United Kingdom exited both the European Single Market and the European Customs Union, with the UK's trading relationship with the EU now determined by a new Trade and Cooperation Agreement (TCA).
 Although the TCA continued tariff and quota-free goods trade between the EU and UK, a number of customs checks came into force, increasing trade friction between the two parties.
-The status of Northern Ireland in the initial agreement was also different than the rest of the UK.
-Goods entering Northern Ireland from Great Britain were initially subject to customs checks, in order to prevent customs checks occurring at the border with the Republic of Ireland.
+The status of Northern Ireland in the initial agreement was also different from the rest of the UK.
+Goods entering Northern Ireland from Great Britain were initially subject to customs checks, to prevent customs checks occurring at the border with the Republic of Ireland.
 In February 2023, it was announced that under a new EU-UK agreement called the Windsor Framework, some goods entering Northern Ireland from Britain will be subject to fewer checks.